Gothika

 Gothika Trailers

-After a car crash, a criminal psychologist regains consciousness only to find that she's a patient in the same mental institution that currently employs her.
-It seems she's been accused of murdering her husband—but she has no memory of committing the crime.
-As she tries to regain her memory and convince her co-workers of her innocence, a vengeful spirit uses her as an earthly pawn, which further convinces everyone of her guilt.
+After a car crash, criminal psychologist Dr. Miranda Grey regains consciousness only to find that she's a patient in the same mental institution that currently employs her.
+She's been accused of murdering her husband Dr. Douglas Grey —but she has no memory of committing the crime.
+As she tries to regain her memory and convince her co-worker, Dr. Pete Graham, of her innocence, a vengeful spirit uses her as an earthly pawn, which further convinces everyone of her guilt.

 Reviews